According to his own conscience.

 After the War, Chiune Sugihara, who worked odd jobs after returning to Japan and later was employed by a trading company in Russia, worked in obscurity and never spoke of the visas.
 He never knew if anything came of them and survivors had no luck finding him.
 But in 1968, a survivor who had become an Israeli diplomat, Joshua Nishri, finally made contact.
 In 1985, a year before his death in Tokyo, Israel named Sugihara “Righteous Among the Nations,” a title given to non-Jews who risked their lives to save Jews during the Holocaust.

 “There are so many people living today because he took the time and made the effort.
-It was not easy and it was not a matter of sitting down and saying, ‘Here, I’ll write you this,'” said Anne Akabori, an author who translated “Visas for Life,” Yukiko Sugihara’s memoir, and wrote “The Gift of Life,” an account of Chiune Sugihara’s life.
+It was not easy and it was not a matter of sitting down and saying, ‘Here, I’ll write you this,'” said Anne Akabori, an author who translated “http://brainsandcareers.com/new-years-eve-for-singles/,” Yukiko Sugihara’s memoir, and wrote “diy date night cards,” an account of Chiune Sugihara’s life.

 “Without him, many of the most accomplished minds of our world would not exist today.
 His legacy produced doctors, bankers, lawyers, authors, politicians, even the first Orthodox Jewish Rhodes Scholar,” said Richard Salomon, a board member of the Illinois Holocaust Museum and Education Center, and son of one of Sugihara’s recipients of a visa.